conditional-statement/Base-PHPUnit/README.md

 ___

 The above method call makes an assertion that the two given arguments are __EQUAL__ to each other.
-You can pass this assertion by changing the it too:
+You can pass this assertion by changing it too:

 `$this->assertEquals(4,4);`